rackerlabs/design-system/_docs/style/text-conventions/voice-and-tone.md

 and communicates our attitude about the subject to the user.

 The words we choose — and the ways we use them — should reflect our goals: building trust, inspiring confidence, making things easier, and developing a relationship with Rackspace users.

+When you write user interface text, use words that reflect the following attributes:

+- Human
+- Trustworthy
+- Knowledgeable
+- Accurate
+- Professional
+- Approachable
+- Helpful

 {% endcolumn %}